mamalakic/movie_database/README.md

 Insert movie name and metadata is filled automatically

 To see insides of movie.__dict__:
-Pass output to file
+1. Pass output to file
-Open with notepad++:
+2. Open with notepad++:
-Replace ", '" with ",\n'" so every new member goes into newline Inspect result
+3. Replace ", '" with ",\n'" so every new member goes into newline
+4. Start of file contains members and contents, end of file contains member names only

 1. Run mySQL creation